nelsontky/let-it-go/README.md

 Just like anyone who is exploring new technology that he/she has never used before, we definitely ran into many problems when starting out with GatsbyJS, Firebase, Git, and React Native.

 1. GatsbyJS
-   - It was diffcult to get Javascript libraries (such as the Google Maps api) to work with ReactJS (and consequently GatsbyJS)
+   - It was difficult to get Javascript libraries (such as the Google Maps api) to work with ReactJS (and consequently GatsbyJS)
    - I've been told that there are many npm modules made as replacements/wrappers for Javascript libraries.
 (There are like 10 million npm modules that implement the Google Maps api.
 Some examples can be found: [here](https://www.npmjs.com/package/google-map-react), [here](https://www.npmjs.com/package/react-google-maps), and [here](https://www.npmjs.com/package/@react-google-maps/api))
    - However, such unofficial modules do not have the best documentation and are plagued with multiple issues and unanswered stackoverflow threads.
    - Thus, so as to enjoy the extensive documentation that comes with official apis, we decided to employ hacky means to make Javascript libraries work in ReactJS.
-There were much problems and performance issues initially but thank god, there were more answered stackoverflow threads on how to integrate Javascript apis into ReactJS than those on the unofficial ReactJS wrapper modules.
+There were many problems and performance issues initially but thank god, there were more answered stackoverflow threads on how to integrate Javascript apis into ReactJS than those on the unofficial ReactJS wrapper modules.
    - We eventually managed to fix every memory leak and rogue re-render brought by our sloppy implementations of Javascript apis and such a task gave us more understanding of React lifecycles.
    - Other than that, GatsbyJS was a pleasure to work with and the Firebase integration with GraphQL was intuitive and simple. :blush:
 1. Firebase